Generic Name: Desmopressin acetate

 Product Name: Minirin Tablets

-Minirin Tablets are used to treat nocturnal enuresis (bed wetting) in adults and children over 6 years of age whose ability to concentrate urine is normal.
+Minirin Tablets are used to treat primary nocturnal enuresis (bed wetting) in adults and children over 6 years of age whose ability to concentrate urine is normal.
 Minirin Tablets should only be used to treat bed wetting if management with a bed wetting alarm fails or when a bed wetting alarm is contraindicated or inappropriate.

 Minirin Tablets (200 µg) are currently subsidised under the Government’s Pharmaceutical Benefits Scheme in Australia.